CelineChiLamNg/tech_mental_health/README.md

 # Improvements
 1. For section 3, preparing the answers for the questions, I could create one only dataset with 12 columns, instead of 12 datasets.
-2. Could try to calculate post-hoc for chi-square
+2. Could try to calculate post-hoc for chi-square tests.
 3. Normalize number of users to the population of each country, state.
+4. Create perform chi-square tests to check significance in difference in section 3.4.
+5. Dive deeper to other questions from the survey.